-WEP’s academic exchange programs are designed to fit into the Australian academic schedule and offer students between 15 and 18 years of age the opportunity to live and study overseas for a summer, semester or year and mature.
-Students also gain confidence, develop self-awareness and return with an increased interest and understanding of the world and international relations.
+World Education Program (WEP) Australia is a not-for-profit student exchange organisation registered with the education departments in Queensland, New South Wales and Victoria.
+We send high school students to 26 countries for short term, semester and year-long programs.
+While on exchange, students attend school full-time and live with a volunteer host family.
+WEP’s academic exchange programs are designed to fit into the Australian academic schedule and offer students between 14 and 18 years of age the opportunity to immerse themselves into a new culture.
+Students gain confidence, develop self-awareness and return with an increased interest and understanding of the world.

 Student Exchange Presentations

-To book a presentation for your year level, language classes or staff, please fill out the form below.
+To book a presentation for your school, please fill out the form below.

 The School Language Assistants Program (SLAP) is an approved program under the Australian Department of Immigration and Border Protection, that seeks to provide Australian schools with the opportunity of gaining a linguistic and cultural resource person from overseas for up to 12 months.
 Australian schools invite young people, who intend to pursue a career in teaching, to assist qualified Australian teachers in contemporary linguistic and cultural classroom activities and instruction.
 This valuable cultural exchange opportunity is offered to host schools for only a limited financial commitment and responsibility.
 For more information, please click here.